WerWolv/Documentation/imhex/features/settings.md

 # Settings

-The Settings page can be accessed through the Main Menu by choosing `Help -> Settings`.
+The Settings page can be accessed through the Main Menu by choosing `Extras -> Settings`.
 It contains multiple tabs with settings for various parts of ImHex.

 <figure><img src="../.gitbook/assets/image (10) (1).png" alt=""><figcaption><p>The Settings Window</p></figcaption></figure>